 Upon sign up, we will send you our richly detailed, pre-trip information package.

 With its arduous approaches, massive glaciers and stunning vistas, the Cascades provide a world-class classroom in which to develop the necessary skills to become a proficient mountaineer.
 The six-day course typically takes place on Mt.
 Baker, but we also use other peaks such as Mt.
-Shuksan, Sahale Peak, Eldorado Peak and Mt.
-Daniel.
+Shuksan, Sahale Peak, Eldorado Peak and Ruth Mountain.
+All courses begin with one-day of rock climbing instruction at Mt.
+Erie featuring exceptional views of the Olympics and Puget Sound, with a focus on transferrable skills to glacier travel.
 We try to use a variety of locations to minimize environmental impacts, and to allow us to take advantage of the best possible mountain conditions for each course.
 Alpine Ascents believes the best training for mountaineering is accomplished with as much time in the field as possible, so all six days are spent in the mountains.

-At the trailhead, we will discuss the route, weather and potential campsites.
-We'll move to a camp at or above the tree line and practice moving, pacing and standing with heavy loads.
+Day 2: We will get an early start, pack up, and drive to the appropriate trailhead.
+Here, we will discuss the route, weather and potential campsites.
+We'll hike to a camp at or above the tree line and practice moving, pacing and standing with heavy loads.
 Often this is a strenuous move of several thousand vertical feet and can take between three and six hours.

 An integral part of mountaineering is being able to set up a safe and secure camp in an extreme environment.
 As a group, we'll practice these skills.
 Guides discuss the importance of personal maintenance, hygiene and sleeping in cold environs, and Leave No Trace principles, and address any student concerns.
 Finally, instruction of proper hydration, including efficient snow-melting protocols, nutrition, and backcountry-cooking techniques will be addressed.